Carrier Oils for Essential Oils

 What is it about carrier oils for essential oils that make them so delectable?

-If you’ve been following me for any amount of time, you probably already know that essential oils are the peanut butter to my jelly!
+If you’ve been following me for any amount of time, you already know that essential oils are the peanut butter to my jelly!

-I’m a girl obsessed, I tell ya!
+I’m a girl obsessed; I tell ya!

-But, I quickly realized they can be a little irritating to skin due to their concentration levels.
+But I quickly realized they can be a little irritating to skin due to their concentration levels.

 Carrier oils for essential oils slightly dilute the oil so that it doesn’t irritate skin.
-(This is practicing good essential oil safety :)
+(This is practicing good essential oil safety.)

-Plus, a lot of carrier oils have their own awesome benefits – win/win!
+Plus, a lot of carrier oils have their own awesome benefits… win-win!

 Basically, you’ll want to mix 4 parts of your carrier oil with 1 part of your essential oil.

 List of Carrier Oils for Essential Oils